pupil-labs/pupil-docs/alpha-lab/event-automation-gpt/index.md

 In eye tracking research, analyzing recordings and identifying key moments—such as when users interact with specific objects—has typically required a tedious, frame-by-frame review.
 This manual process is time-consuming and limits scalability.

 In this article, we explore how automation can overcome these challenges.
-Using a Large Multimodal Model (GPT-4o), we experiment with prompts to detect specific actions, such as reaching for an object, or what features of the environment were being gazed at, and automatically add the respective annotations to [Pupil Cloud](https://pupil-labs.com/products/cloud) recordings via the Pupil Cloud API.
+Using a Large Multimodal Model (OpenAI's GPT-4o), we experiment with prompts to detect specific actions, such as reaching for an object, or what features of the environment were being gazed at, and automatically add the respective annotations to [Pupil Cloud](https://pupil-labs.com/products/cloud) recordings via the Pupil Cloud API.
 While still in its early stages, this approach shows promise in making the annotation